Ecosyste.ms: Awesome

 Conversion to and from the HiColor format does not preserve transparency.

-The program is written in C with minimal dependencies and builds as a static binary by default.
+The program is written in C with two external dependencies, libpng and zlib, and builds as a static binary.

 ## Known bugs and limitations